 There are many factors that go into a wedding venue’s cost.
-In some instances, venues can cover and handle logistics like catering, rentals, and event providing an event coordinator or planner.
+The biggest impact to the cost of the venue is what services are you getting for the cost, specifically food and beverage.
 Additionally, your desired wedding arrangements and details can all impact the price.
+As you look for venues, it is crucial you understand what level of service they are offering for the price, so you can compare across service levels.
 Here are some common factors that influence wedding venue cost:

-- How Many People: Some venues charge a ‘per-head’ fee based upon the number of guests you have coming to your wedding.
-This cost can be in addition to the catering fee.
+How Many People: Some venues charge a ‘per-head’ fee based upon the number of guests you have coming to your wedding.
+This venue cost can be in addition to the catering fee.

-- Rentals: Rental equipment can also contribute to the overall venue cost.
+Rentals: Rental equipment can also contribute to the overall venue cost.
 Rentals usually include chairs, tents, and tables.
-Rentals can also mean electricity and floral arrangements.
+You may also need to rent additional infrastructure, such as portable bathrooms, dumpsters, and generators if your venue can’t manage your guest count.
 Many event locations (like hotels, banquet hotels, houses of worship, and specialized event spaces) include rentals at a minimal and reasonable cost for their customers.

 Aside from the listed costs to host your ceremony and/or event at a particular venue, there are additional fees and considerations to budget for.
 Factor in these five fees before making your final decision on the venue.